Can You Block Lost or Stolen AirPods from Getting Used?

 What Should You Do If Your AirPods Are Lost or Stolen?

 Since all AirPods use Bluetooth technology to connect to your iPhone or other devices, they rely heavily on that device.
-Individually, they’re hard to locate because they don’t use a Wi-Fi connection of their own.
+Individually, they’re hard to locate because they don’t use a Wi-Fi connection.
 Don’t despair.
 Apple knows how bad it is when you lose your AirPods, so they’ve worked out a solution.

-You can either use the iCloud website to locate your AirPods on a computer or launch the “Find My iPhone” app, which is free in the App Store.
+- You can either use the iCloud website to locate your AirPods on a computer or launch the “Find My iPhone” app accessible in the App Store.

-How to Locate your AirPods using iCloud
+How to Locate Your AirPods using iCloud

 - Assuming your AirPods are found (green dot), click on the dot.
 Next, click on the “I” button on the window that pops up.